kurtosis-tech/web3-tools/README.md

 # Web3-Tools

-This repository contains tools in Starlark that we have seen people need in the Web3 community like `hardhat.star`
+This repository contains tools in Starlark that we have seen people need in the Web3 community like hardhat and ephemery

 The `main.star` in the repository is just a dummy `main.star` to show case the tools